 Before we begin, a quick policy statement: ATL is not being paid to promote any of these products, but when available from Amazon, the products are featured with affiliate links, meaning that ATL receives a small commission from Amazon if you buy something through that site.

 If your graduate is lucky enough to have a job lined up for after the bar exam, consider office accouterments.
 A bare law firm office is one of the saddest scenes in the world.
 Levenger makes a handsome desk set that can be purchased in whole or in part to spruce up an office.
-The adobe color makes for a more modern looking office.
+The “bomber jacket” theme rests comfortably being modern and throwback.

 For a slightly more “old school” look, here’s a burgundy oak set from Amazon.
 This set is a little cheaper and includes a letter opener, and what gift is complete without a sharp object?
-And it can provide the lawyer a leg up if the client is Jodi Arias.
+Though some lawyers should not be anywhere near sharp objects.

-On the lighter side, there’s the Legal Decision Maker Desk Paperweight that allows a lawyer to cede all decision-making to the Fates.
+On the lighter side, there’s this paperweight with words every lawyer can live by.
+There’s also the Legal Decision Maker Desk Paperweight that allows a lawyer to cede all decision-making to the Fates.

 The classic law school gift is a briefcase.
 But the days of the hard-sided rectangle of doom are in the past.
 A soft-sided, elegant bag that can store a laptop with room to spare is the order of the day.
 Kenneth Cole makes just such a bag in brown, black, and tan.

-For a more vintage look, here’s a retro satchel from the appropriately named Nice Leather Goods.
+For a more vintage look, here’s a retro messenger satchel.

 And if you feel compelled to purchase a hard-sided briefcase, Alpine Swiss offers an expandable briefcase with pockets for modern essentials like a smartphone.